gsarig/ootb-openstreetmap/README.md

 ### I can't find some of the options like disable dragging, setting zoom levels, etc

 Check under the "Map behavior" section, at the blocks' settings at the sidebar on the right.
 It's toggled off by default, that's probably why you missed it.

+### How does the OpenAI integration work?

+First of all, you will need to create an account to [OpenAI](https://openai.com/) and get an API key.
+Then, go to the plugin's settings page and paste your key there.
+After that, you can start adding markers by using commands in natural language.
+Just say "please" to activate (e.g. "Please, show me where GOT was filmed").
+Please keep in mind, though, that it's like asking ChatGPT: the answers you get might not always be 100% reliable, and you should always double-check to confirm their accuracy.
+[Read more](https://www.gsarigiannidis.gr/openstreetmap-openai-integration/).

 ## Screenshots